ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 - l reviewing  the  scope  and  results  of  the  external  audit  and  the  independence  and  objectivity  of  the  external auditors; and the nature and extent of the non-audit services provided by the external auditors;

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000056_13d52aa63a0f248edf6c57a06a31133f4517fa897b039e807ced4082a6753f7b.png)
+**Description**: The image shows the words "CORPORATE" stacked above the word "GOVERNANCE", both in a capitalized serif font of a muted purplish-brown color.

 - l reviewing with Management, the reports and findings of the review of the Group's internal controls by the internal and external auditors;
 - l making recommendations to the Board on the appointment, re-appointment and removal of the external auditors and approving the remuneration and terms of engagement of the external auditors;